Hexagonal and Grid Mapping System

-Hexagonal and Grid Mapping System is a 1981 role-playing game supplement published by The Companions.
+Hexagonal and Grid Mapping System is a 1981 role-playing game blank hex map supplement published by The Companions.

 Contents

 Hexagonal and Grid Mapping System is a package of 50 one-sided letter-sized hex sheets for game mapping, stored in a wrap-around folder.

 Reception

 Lewis Pulsipher reviewed Hexagonal and Grid Mapping System in The Space Gamer No. 50.
 Pulsipher commented that "This is an impressive product.
 If you want to hex-map large areas of a role-playing world, I know of no better aid."